jayshreegiri/demo2/README.md

 # New project
-this peoject was created from local system
+this peoject was created from local system. created by Jayshree Giri.